Coldfire Trilogy: Senzei Reese

 A sorcerer of average ability and extensive knowledge of the Fae.
 He works as Ciani's assistant at her shop in Jaggonath.

 He is a man possessed of an inherent desire for knowledge, consumed by an ever-ravenous hunger to become an Adept.
 He is jealous of their ability to see and interact with the Fae, and is deeply sorrowful of the fact that Adeptitude is something one is born with, rather than something learned.

-This desire ends up costing him dearly.
+This desire costs him dearly.
 One of the first things he loses is his betrothed.
-She had been with him for years, and loved him dearly, but could no longer tolerate playing second in his life to something she could not compete with; his desire for the Fae was something she could do nothing about, leading her to leave him tearfully.
-The last thing lost, is his life.
-In a spurt of madness induced by the Iezu Calesta, he steals a vial of Sacred Fire (pure, liquified solar fae) from Damien, believing that consuming it would give him the powers of an Adept.
-It instead incinerated him alive.
+She had been with him for years, and loved him dearly, but could no longer tolerate being second in his life to something she could not compete with.
+His desire for the Fae was something she could do nothing about, and eventually she left him.
+Ultimately he loses his life to his obsession.
+In a spurt of madness induced by the Iezu Calesta, he steals a vial of Sacred Fire (pure, liquified solar fae) from Damien, believing it would give him the powers of an Adept.
+Instead he is incinerated.